Men part of ‘ignorant mob’ at Rotherham hotel attack jailed

 Niven Matthewman and Nathan Palmer had pleaded guilty to violent disorder over the August 4 unrest and were sentenced to two years and eight months’ imprisonment in separate hearings at Sheffield Crown Court.

-The court heard on Monday how Matthewman, 19, threw a chair at police and yelled “Yorkshire, Yorkshire” outside the Holiday Inn hotel after it was on fire.
+The court heard on Monday how Matthewman, 19, of Swinton, threw a chair at police and yelled “Yorkshire, Yorkshire” outside the Holiday Inn hotel after it was on fire.

 Video footage earlier also showed him draped in an England flag by a police van, which had a police constable, sergeant and police dog inside, being kicked and rocked by others blocking its path.